Best Backpacking Tent 2025

 This category looks at whether we would use the tent for short hiking trips, multi-day hiking trips or just camping.
 A good all-rounder can be used for all three.

-With a spacious interior and lightweight package, the MSR Hubba Hubba NX is a great all-rounder that can be used for anything.
+With a spacious interior and lightweight package, the MSR Hubba Hubba LT is a great all-rounder that can be used for anything.
 While expensive, the MSR Access 2 is another good, versatile option with plenty of headroom.
 The Hilleberg Nammatj 2 works great if you’re camping out in rugged, all-season conditions and the Heimplanet Fistral is incredibly durable and resistant to windy and rainy weather.
 On the other hand, how the Marmot Tungsten will fare depends on how well you get the fly set.
 There are small differences between the top brands, as you can see from the below images.

-The MSR Hubba Hubba NX is equipped with a net on top to allow you to stargaze in warm weather
+The MSR Hubba Hubba is equipped with a net on top to allow you to stargaze in warm weather

 Nemo Hornet has two wide, mesh doors